railsware/mailtrap-java/docs/getting-started.md

 implementation("io.mailtrap:mailtrap-java:1.0.0")
 ```

+### 2. Authentication

-### 2. Register/login into Mailtrap
+- Register/login into Mailtrap

-Obtain API token to configure and use MailtrapClient.
+- Obtain an API token [with respective permissions and access level](https://help.mailtrap.io/article/103-api-tokens) to configure and use MailtrapClient.

 ### 3. Configuration and usage